 - There are 68 ancestral graves and more than 74 urns located throughout the three courses at Fanling.
 Some of the graves date back several hundred years to the Qing and Ming dynasties.
 The graves are the ancestral burial places for the five clans of indigenous villagers that still live in the communities surrounding the Club.

 - HKGC, the host venue of The Hong Kong Open, was voted by the professionals as the Asian Tour Tournament of the Year and the Golf Course of the Year in 2018.
 The dual accolade further cements HKGC’s position as one of the top tournament-grade golfing venues in Asia and an important part of Hong Kong’s golf legacy.

-- In 2015 HKGC was selected by an international panel of journalists and industry experts as being a ‘Platinum Golf Club of The World’ with a ranking of 71 out of the top 100 private golf clubs in the world.
+- In 2015 HKGC was selected by an international panel of journalists and industry experts as being a ‘Platinum Golf Club of The World’ with a ranking of 71 out of the top 100 golf clubs in the world.
 Only four other clubs in Asia achieved a higher ranking.
+In 2019 the list was updated with the Club moving up to a ranking of 56 out of the top 100 clubs in the world.
 This rare and treasured distinction underlines Hong Kong’s status as ‘Asia’s World City’.

 - In 2008 the Club was honoured to host the equestrian cross country event of the Beijing Summer Olympic Games.
 The course was laid out over the New and Eden Courses at Fanling.
 Several of the jumps have been retained for posterity’s sake.